hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   (Optional)
   The security policy associated with this backend service.

+* `edge_security_policy` -
+  (Optional)
+  The resource URL for the edge security policy associated with this backend service.

 * `security_settings` -
   (Optional)
   The security settings that apply to this backend service.
 This field is applicable to either